MultiSafepay/docs/content/my-account/partner-primary-accounts/api-onboarding/_index.md

 The API returns a unique UBO identifier, which you can use to submit the UBO identification documents.

 ### Step 4: Add websites
-See API reference – [Add websites](/api-onboarding/add-websites/)for how to submit the following information about merchants' website(s):
+See API reference – [Add websites](/api-onboarding/add-websites/) for how to submit the following information about merchants' website(s):

 - Website name and URL
 - [Notification URL](/developer/api/notification-url)